Skip to main content

 Mentorship

-Throughout the residency training, residents work with the Program Director, Clinical Director, and Academic Directors to customize their training areas of interest, such as epidemiology, health policy and management, global health, program management and evaluation, and maternal and child health.
+Throughout the residency training, residents work with the Program Director, Associate Program Director, and Clinical Director to customize their training areas of interest, such as epidemiology, health policy and management, global health, program management and evaluation, and maternal and child health.
 Residents are guided toward courses and rotations designed to facilitate the development of resident expertise in these key areas of public health.

 Combined Family Medicine-Preventive Medicine Program